 Road to Hana (Maui)

+One of the top places to see in Hawaii is, without a doubt, the Road to Hana.
 Time to rent a Jeep, pack a bag, and hit the road!
 The drive to Hana takes about 2 to 3 hours (depending on where you’re departing from), but that’s with no stops – and trust us, you will want to stop.
 Plan for a few days to really take in all of the sights of Hana has to offer and book a hotel reservation in Hana Town!

 Dining, waterfalls, beaches, and trails are scattered along Hana Highway, so take your time and pick some places that seem to interest you most.
-This interactive map may help you plan your trip.

 Read more: The Ultimate Guide to Maui on a Budget